Skip to content

 Table of Contents

-"We’re seeing more intense storms and longer dry spells.
-It’s not just about the farm anymore, it’s about keeping our community alive.
-We need policies that protect us before disaster strikes, not just aid after."
-Local Hawkesbury Farmer Phil Burkitt said.
+“We’re seeing more intense storms and longer dry spells,” said local Hawkesbury farmer Phil Burkitt.
+“It’s not just about the farm anymore, it’s about keeping our community alive.
+We need policies that protect us before disaster strikes, not just aid after.”

-Vigneron and Emeritus Professor of Horticulture and Viticulture at the University of Melbourne, Professor Snow Barlow, said farmers were on the frontline of climate impacts.
+Emeritus Professor of Horticulture and Viticulture at the University of Melbourne and vigneron Professor Snow Barlow echoed these concerns, saying farmers and rural communities are on the frontline of climate impacts.
+“Every time floods and fires rip through regional Australia, farmers are in the firing line,” Professor Barlow said.

-“These are the signals of climate change,” she said.
-“The cumulative impact of livestock losses, damaged infrastructure, economic strain and rising insurance costs must be front and centre in the national political agenda.”
+Acting Chief Executive Officer Verity Morgan-Schmidt stressed the importance of recognising climate-driven disasters including floods, fires, droughts, and heatwaves as interconnected signals of climate change.
+“The cumulative impact of livestock losses, damaged infrastructure, economic strain and rising insurance costs must be front and centre in the national political agenda,” she said.

 Emergency services veteran and former NSW Fire and Rescue Commissioner Greg Mullins AO AFSM, also a signatory, said better coordination and long-term planning were essential to improving resilience in fire- and flood-prone regions.

-For Hawkesbury farmers, the call reflects a growing push for long-term solutions that move beyond disaster recovery and towards prevention, adaptation and resilience in a region increasingly exposed to extreme weather.
+For Hawkesbury farmers, the call reflects a growing push for long-term solutions that move beyond disaster recovery towards prevention, adaptation and resilience in a region increasingly exposed to extreme weather.

 Comments